eid-project/meta-eid/README.md

     $ make

-To setup meta-eid inside the container:

-    $ source ./poky/meta-eid/setup.sh

-Continue with 'Examples'
+Continue with 'Setup Build Directory'.

 Remember, containers are stateless.
 If you leave the container all changes inside the container are lost.